Tjabooo/Tjabooo/README.md

 ### About me
 - 📖 in my 3rd year at stockholm science & innovation school
 - 🌱 currently improving: ML and AI systems + learning PHP
-- 📫 how to reach me: discord @tjaboobs
+- 📫 how to reach me: find me

 ### skills
 <div>